sam-ludlow/mame-ao/README.md

 ## Known issues

-CHD machines & software lists don't work properly for non parents, using the parent should be fine.
+CHD SL (software lists) may not work properly for non parents, using the parent should be fine.

 Will be fixed in next release